jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

       Re-build the menu of valet from your commands. self config
-      Open the configuration file of Valet with your default editor. self download-binaries
+      Open the configuration file of Valet with your default editor. self mock1
-      Download the required binaries for valet. self mock1
       A command that only for testing valet core functions. self mock2